 Day 7.
 Falkirk to Twechar.
 A deliberately short day, not just to make the most of the breakfast and lie-in at Rosie’s but to allow a proper visit to the Falkirk Wheel.

 Again, it being a holiday week, I’d made a firm booking at a legitimate campsite along the canal.
 Again, this turned out to have been completely unnecessary; when I managed to clamber hazardously off the towpath into a road to find the Spotty Dog campsite at Twechar I was the only person there.
 This included the owners, who’d kindly e-mailed the gate code and left me a bottle of drinking water.
 The only facilities on this site were a chemical toilet in a small wooden shed.
 You camp in a mowed patch among a thicket of Japanese Knotweed, next to a Biffa waste transfer station.
-The owners are great, outdoor instructors trying to diversify their business, and deserve support but don’t expect lavish amenities here.
+The owners are nice, outdoor instructors trying to diversify their business, and deserve support but don’t expect lavish amenities here.

 Day 8, Twechar to Glasgow.
-It was a perishing cold night, and I left Twechar not long after dawn as it was too cold to sleep.
+It was a perishing night, and I left Twechar not long after dawn as it was too cold to sleep.
 By the time I got to Kinkintilloch I was speechless with cold and was just fixing up to brew a hot drink by the canal when a dog walker who turned out to be a retired gamekeeper from the Angus glens assertively but kindly led me to the nearby McDonalds instead.
 Here I warmed up and ate a large amount of their disturbingly cheap but strangely palatable food.

 As I approached Glasgow it was becoming progressively more impossible to understand anything anybody said to me, and my dog walking informant was no exception.
 Faced with my drowsy incomprehension he ultimately took my arm and led me to what in his opinion is the best, prettiest and most interesting walking route to Milngavie, the signed start of which is conveniently right next to the Kirkintilloch McDonalds.
 This route is called the Strathkelvin Railway Path and it does look great, but it was necessary this time for me, after thanking my guide, duplicitously to elude him and sneak off back to the towpath, as I’d previously arranged to stay with friends in Glasgow and wanted to get there by lunchtime.